Viagra, commonly known as the ‘little blue pill,’ is a well-known brand-name medication.

 The common short-term side effects of Viagra are usually not a cause for concern.
 They disappear when the medicine drains out of the body.

-Most side effects of Viagra are easily manageable.
-You may lie down or rest if you experience dizziness, nausea, flushing, or headaches.
+You can get rid of common side effects of Viagra easily.
+You may lie down or rest if you experience dizziness, Nausea, flushing, or headaches.

 As side effects are rare, they usually occur due to the incorrect use or dosage of Viagra.
 Let us learn how to take Viagra for the best results and avoid side effects.